SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Conclusion

 \section{Conclusion}

 In this work, we introduced \emph{SeedPrints}, a stronger, intrinsic notion of LLM fingerprinting that traces a model's lineage back to its random initialization.
 We showed that initialization itself leaves a persistent ``Galtonian'' fingerprint on neural language models.
 Therefore, untrained models already exhibit stable, seed-dependent token-preference patterns, and these biases persist---statistically and measurably---throughout training.
-Building on this observation, we proposed a distribution-correlation test over \textit{identity indices} that detects shared lineage with calibrated significance.
-Across LLaMA- and Qwen-style families and a broad suite of realistic deployments (e.g., continued pretraining on divergent corpora, instruction tuning, PEFT, quantization, merging, and distillation), SeedPrints enables ``birth-to-lifecycle'' verification and remains robust under domain shift, offering a practical tool for provenance and copyright auditing.
+Building on this observation, we proposed a distribution-correlation test over \textit{identity dimensions} that detects shared lineage with calibrated significance.
+Across LLaMA- and Qwen-style families and a broad suite of realistic deployments (e.g., continued pretraining on divergent corpora, instruction tuning, PEFT, quantization, merging, and distillation), SeedPrints enables ``birth-to-lifecycle'' verification and remains robust under domain shift, offering a practical tool for provenance and copyright auditing. \paragraph{Limitations and Future Directions} This work aims to uncover fingerprint signals rooted in initialization-stage bias.
+The proposed method requires access to model outputs (e.g., logits or hidden states) and may not apply when only restricted API access is available.
+However, we stress that the pursuit of \emph{true fingerprints} for LLMs is still at an early stage: most existing approaches (especially black-box methods) rely on signals that emerge in later training stages or from alignment-driven artifacts and therefore cannot robustly provide protection at the pretrained stage.
+Therefore, reliable all-stage fingerprints are even more urgently needed.
+See full discussions in~\cref{sec:limitation}.